Village Aling The Way To Jiri To Everest Trekking

 Dingboche is a small but beautiful village in the Khumbu region.
 Start the hike from Dibuche to Dingboche in about 4 hours through Pangbouche and Somare.
 You will have the best view of Mt.

 Amadablam along the way.
-The trekking trail is easy for today.
+The trekking trail is easy today.
 You will have lunch at the Somare and get to Dingboche in another hour.

 Have rest and dinner at the Overnight Hotel.